 - We will add bus shelters and concrete platforms as a waiting area for passengers.

-- Bus stops close to 6 and 44 Seabrook Avenue will be relocated a few metres from their current locations to accommodate the proposed cycleway.
+- Bus stops close to 6 and 44 Seabrook Avenue will be relocated a few metres from their current locations to accommodate the cycleway.

 - We will relocate the existing bus stop at 62A Seabrook Avenue to 64 Seabrook Avenue with concrete bus platform (following public feedback).